TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Example: recip(ms(NOW,created),3.16e-11,1,1)

 A boost function can be useful to influence the relevance calculation and boost some documents to appear more at the beginning of the result list.
-Technically the parameter will be mapped to the **"bf"** parameter in the solr query.
+Technically the parameter will be mapped to the **"bf"** parameter in the Solr query.

 Use cases for example could be: